 The appeal of a cash purchase is easy to understand.
 Skip the mortgage application, avoid years of interest payments, and own the home free and clear from day one.
 That logic looks especially compelling when rates remain elevated.
 What’s less obvious is that going all-cash also means concentrating nearly every dollar of a new windfall into one of the least liquid assets a person can own.

 Real estate can take weeks or months to sell, and values shift with local market conditions.
 Locking up the bulk of an inheritance in a single property leaves very little financial flexibility for whatever comes next.
-A smarter approach would be to make a larger down payment, enough to avoid PMI (private mortgage insurance) and keep monthly payments manageable, while holding back a meaningful cushion in more accessible assets.
+A smarter path would be to make a larger down payment, enough to avoid PMI (private mortgage insurance) and keep monthly payments manageable, while holding back a meaningful cushion in more accessible assets.

-One reasonable framework: use roughly one-third of the inheritance toward a down payment and invest the rest in a diversified portfolio.
+One reasonable framework: put roughly one-third of the inheritance toward a down payment and invest the rest in a diversified portfolio.
 Stocks offer long-term growth potential and, crucially, they can be sold in a matter of days when cash is needed.
 A home cannot.

 Get financial help